garethr/puppet-module-skeleton/README.md

 ## Installation

-As a feature, puppet module tool will use `~/.puppet/var/puppet-module/skeleton` as template for its `generate` command.
+As a feature, puppet module tool will use `~/.puppet/var/puppet-module/skeleton` (or `~/.puppetlabs/opt/puppet/cache/puppet-module/` for Puppet 4) as template for its `generate` command.
 The files provided here are meant to be better templates for use with the puppet module tool.

 As we don't want to have our .git files and this README in our skeleton, we export it like this: